raycarter/often_used_linux_cli_commands/README.md

 	# to delete this super user: change the uid from 0 to other in the /etc/passwd
 	useradd -u 0 -g 0 -o -m -s /bin/bash username

-	# change the password of a user
+	# change the password of an user
 	passwd username

+	# disable login for an user; sudo -u -i still works
+	passwd -d username

-	# delete a user and his home-dir
+	# delete an user and his home-dir
 	userdel -r username

 	# add a group (with --system is a system group)
 	addgroup groupname

-	# add a user to a group
+	# add an user to a group
 	usermod -a -G groupname username

-	# delete a user from a group
+	# delete an user from a group
 	gpasswd -d username groupname

 	# show log of users' login